hpfousac/inav/docs/Board - Omnibus F4.md

 * Integrated current meter
 * Uses target **OMNIBUSF4PRO**

+### Omnibus F4 Nano V6

+* Switching voltage regulator - solves problem of overheating BEC
+* SPI flash memory for blacbox
+* SBUS inverter connected to UART1
+* Uses target **FIREWORKSV2**

 ## **NOT** supported

 * HC-SR04 Rangefinder
 * ServoTilt
-* Channel Forwarding

 ## Radio Receivers

-This board does not support Parallel PWM receiver connection.
-Only SerialRX, PPM and MSP receivers are supported.
+SerialRX, PPM and MSP receivers are supported.

 SerialRX and PPM receivers should be connected to dedicated _PPM SBUS_ connector above _Motor 1_.
 MSP receivers should be connected to one of UARTs configured as MSP.